-So during your planning application or during developments, you may have been asked to provide a protected species survey by an architect, builder or local planning authority.
+So during your planning application or during developments, you may have been asked to provide a protected species survey by an architect, builder, or local planning authority.

 But, what is a protected species?

 The term ‘protected species’ refers to and wildlife or flora species that are protected by Law.
-Notably, The Wildlife and Countryside Act and the Natural Environment and Rural Communities Act making it an offence to intentionally, or recklessly kill, injure, or take a protected species, or damage, destroy or obstruct access to structures or places used by protected species for shelter, breeding or protection.
+Notably, The Wildlife and Countryside Act and the Natural Environment and Rural Communities Act making it an offense to intentionally, or recklessly kill, injure, or take a protected species, or damage, destroy or obstruct access to structures or places used by protected species for shelter, breeding or protection.

-Most commonly, Bats, Newts, Reptiles and Nesting birds are most at risk from developments.
+Most commonly, Bats, Newts, Reptiles, and Nesting birds are most at risk from developments.

-Construction inevitably involves disturbing existing sites and buildings, and this can impact on the ecology.
-Where any work is undertaken which affects protected species or habitats, A protected species survey can assess an area for populations, habitats and plant life.
+Construction inevitably involves disturbing existing sites and buildings, and this can impact the ecology.
+Where any work is undertaken which affects protected species or habitats, A protected species survey can assess an area for populations, habitats, and plant life.
 This allows local planning authorities to gather enough information to make a proper decision on whether the development would have an adverse effect on wildlife in the area.